llooker/hca_fetal_heart_rate_monitoring/z_sql_scripts/sql_create_discrete_events.md

   , case when datatype in ('US') and value - baseline >= 15 then 1.0 else 0 end as is_change4 -- Uterine Stim
   FROM `hca-data-sandbox.fetal_heartrate.rules_classify_2_variability_last_3_min`
 ),
+# for every point compare last 3 values (15 seconds) - all 3 must be greater than 15
 is_event_last_x_seconds as (
   SELECT
       *